ClimateSeed Blog

 As the Earth's temperature rises, the survival of countless species hangs in the balance.
 The biodiversity crisis, while driven primarily by human activity, can be mitigated through corporate responsibility.
 This article delves into the impact of global warming on biodiversity and how companies can contribute to its preservation.

-For more information check our article on climate change and its impact on forests.
+Also check our article : Climate change and its impact on forests

 The Human Land Use and its Role in Biodiversity